UNIVERSITY OF BIRMINGHAM GOSPEL CHOIRS SOLDIERS STORM THROUGH TO WIN UGCY 2019 AT OASIS HOUSE!

 Congratulations to University of Birmingham Gospel Choir!

 The 9th annual University Gospel Choir of the Year competition held on 6th April 2019 at Oasis House, Croydon was truly a unique experience.
-The competition hosted more than 300 performers and was a truly remarkable evening with an international flavour.
+The competition was watched by over 1000 people and hosted more than 300 performers, it was a truly remarkable evening with an international flavour!

 First up, was Kent Gospel Choir.
 Having debuted last year, they took the feedback received and stepped it up, bringing together a mix of contemporary and the classics, with their set including a Timothy Wright classic in “We’re gonna make it”, along with songs by Kirk Franklin and Donnie McClurkin.